Lex Hester: Administration

-Hester served as Jacksonville Mayor Hans Tanzler's chief administrator from 1968-1975.
+Hester served as Jacksonville Mayor Hans Tanzler's chief administrator from 1968–1975.
 During that time, according to The Florida Times-Union, his guidance "provided for a better and more effective fire and rescue service, with unified command, control and coordination throughout the city and county."
 Hester was known for his shrewd negotiations and the impartial hiring standards employed under his consolidation.
 This ended the cronyism and nepotism present in prior administrations.

 In 1975, Hester accepted the job as county administrator for Broward County for a substantial increase in salary.
 He stayed for three years before returning to Jacksonville in an unsuccessful campaign for mayor in early 1979.
 At the start of that summer, he was hired by then Governor Bob Graham to run the state energy office.
 He later spent several years administrating Orlando's city government, followed by another term in Broward County.
 During his time in Broward, Hester was instrumental is setting up the county's "first real bond issue" which provided over a quarter billion dollars for bridges, roads, parks and libraries.
 Money was also committed to expand to jail facility to eliminate chronic overcrowding and helped secure the county's acquisition of a parcel of land considered environmentally sensitive.

 In 1991, Jacksonville's newly elected Mayor Ed Austin hired Hester to return to Jacksonville, in spite of recession offering him a substantial 42% raise in his previous salary to match the pay he had been receiving in South Florida.
 Austin, who later praised Hester's integrity and proficiency, credited Hester for substantial contributions to the River City Renaissance.
 In addition, Hester contributed to a number of civil projects and improvements under mayors Austin and John Delaney, including the Jacksonville Children's Commission. and the Better Jacksonville Plan.

 Honors

 The Jacksonville Chamber of Commerce awarded him their Distinguished Citizen Award posthumously.
 He was also designated a Great Floridian by the Florida Department of State in the Great Floridians 2000 Program.
 A plaque attesting to the honor is located at Jacksonville City Hall.

-The Lex Hester Family Dining Room at the downtown I.M.
-Sulzbacher Center for the Homeless was dedicated in honor of Lex Hester on May 14, 2001.
+The I.M.
+Sulzbacher Center for the Homeless dedicated the Lex Hester Family Dining Room on May 14, 2001 at their downtown campus.
 Linda Lanier, executive director of the center stated that Hester had, "quietly—behind the scenes as usual—made sure the homeless center was part of the River City Renaissance plan, and also that long-range funding for the center was in place. ...[The] appropriate thing to do was to name the room in honor of the man who so richly deserves it."

 On August 13, 2002, the Jacksonville City Council approved an expenditure of "$50,000 as seed money for a[n endowed] scholarship" at the University of North Florida honoring Hester.
 UNF will "seek private donations for the fund", designated for students seeking a master's degree in public administration.